Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/processing/process/_index.md

 org can chose to complete the task or send the instance back to a earlier task for correction of the data.

-## Process definition
-The process defintion is defined in a BPMN 2.0 file located in the app repository

-To change the process the app developer need to modify the BPNM file manually.

-Later Altinn Studio will support creating and updating process through GUI.

-Later we